Guiding Questions

 It was nice to be involved in a project that didn’t focus on what we teach but on how we teach — including the reasons behind different strategies and the value of learner feedback.

-Georgina, Instructor with the Ottawa Catholic School Board
+Instructor with the Ottawa Catholic School Board

-HOW YOU COULD USE
+HOW YOU COULD USE THE GUIDING QUESTIONS:

-For individual practitioner use, to sharpen and interrogate your practice
+For individual practitioner use, to sharpen and interrogate your practice.

-For periodic review of your lesson planning approach in order to identify your priorities and to reflect upon new aspects of planning (e.g. digital integration, flow, extending the lesson beyond the class session)
+For periodic review of your lesson planning approach in order to identify your priorities and to reflect upon new aspects of planning (e.g. digital integration, flow, extending the lesson beyond the class session).

-For small group discussions between LBS practitioners to encourage the sharing of insights, ideas, approaches
+For small group discussions between LBS practitioners to encourage the sharing of insights, ideas, approaches.

-A few of the Guiding Questions could be tackled during a Professional Development Day or during a team meeting that has a planning/teaching focus
+A few of the Guiding Questions could be tackled during a Professional Development Day or during a team meeting that has a planning/teaching focus.

 Some feedback from the front-lines on the usefulness of the guiding questions...